Jack O'Shea: Club

-Minor & under-21
+Minor and Under 21

 By the early 1970s, O'Shea had come to prominence on the Kerry minor football team.
-He made his minor championship debut against Waterford in 1974, however, the year ended without any success for Kerry.
-In 1975, a 3–7 to 1–11 defeat of arch-rivals Cork gave O'Shea a Munster winners' medal in the minor grade.
+He made his championship debut against Waterford in 1974.
+In 1975, a 3–7 to 1–11 defeat of arch-rivals Cork gave O'Shea a Munster winners' medal.
 That same year he was a late inclusion on Kerry's under-21 football team.
-O'Shea missed Kerry's Munster under-21 final triumph; however, he later lined out in the All-Ireland final in that grade with Dublin providing the opposition.
-A 1–15 to 0–10 score line gave Kerry the victory and gave O'Shea an All-Ireland winners' medal.
+O'Shea missed Kerry's Munster under-21 final triumph but lined out in the All-Ireland final defeat of Dublin by 1–15 to 0–10.

 In 1976, O'Shea won his first Munster under-21 title as Kerry retained their provincial crown at the expense of Cork.
-He later lined out in a second All-Ireland final.
-Kildare provided the opposition on that occasion; however, they were no match for Kerry.
-O'Shea collected a second All-Ireland winners' medal following a 0–14 to 1–3 victory.
+In the All-Ireland final, Kildare were no match for Kerry and O'Shea collected a second winners' medal (0–14 to 1–3).

-Kerry and O'Shea made it three Munster under-21 titles in a row in 1977 following a two-goal defeat of Cork.
-O'Shea's side later qualified for the All-Ireland final with Down providing the opposition.
-A 1–11 to 1–5 scoreline gave Kerry the victory and gave O'Shea a third under-21 All-Ireland winners' medal.
+O'Shea's third consecutive Munster title came in 1977 with a two-goal defeat of Cork.
+In the All-Ireland final against Down, a 1–11 to 1–5 victory earned O'Shea a third winners' medal.

-In 1978, O'Shea made it an impressive four Munster under-21 titles in a row as Kerry retained their provincial crown at the expense of Cork.
-He later lined out in a fourth consecutive All-Ireland final.
-Roscommon provided the opposition on that occasion; however, a close game developed.
-At the final whistle, Kerry were defeated by 1–9 to 1–8.
+In 1978, O'Shea made it four Munster titles in a row, again at the expense of Cork.
+Kerry lost to Roscommon in the All-Ireland final by one point.